tc39/proposal-smart-pipelines/readme.md

 **When a body needs parentheses or brackets**, then **don’t use tacit style**, and instead **use a topic reference** in the body……or **assign the body to a variable**, then **use that variable as a tacit body**.

-The JavaScript programmer is encouraged to use topic references and avoid tacit style, where tacit style may be visually confusing to the reader.
+The JavaScript developer is encouraged to use topic references and avoid tacit style, where tacit style may be visually confusing to the reader.

 #### Topical style
 **If a pipeline** of the form `{{topic}} |> {{body}}` is ***not* in tacit style** (that is, it is *not* a tacit function call or tacit constructor call), then it **must be in topical style**.